Documaster at a glance

 If Documaster didn’t exist...

-Without Documaster, customers would have to turn to either using less secure, more labor-intensive, and opaque legacy systems – or as often is the case, paper archiving.
-Paper archiving not only drives increased deforestation but is a huge liability in terms of data loss, privacy concerns, lack of compliance and security issues.
-Arguably privacy laws such as GDPR are much harder to comply with and enforce without digital information management.
-Finally, with Documaster customers are not only in control of their data during its storage and retrieval, but also during its eventual disposal.
-This makes obsolete secure disposal bins, landfills filled with old archives, and all the associated data loss risks.
+Without Documaster, customers would have to turn to less secure, more labor-intensive, and opaque legacy systems – or maintain paper archives, which is often still the case.
+Paper archiving is a liability in terms of data loss, privacy concerns, security issues and lack of compliance.
+Privacy laws like GDPR are harder to comply with in the absence of digital information management.

 Impact risk: what can go wrong?

 Documaster manages sensitive data.
 As such, data privacy and security are of paramount importance and must be safeguarded.
-Also, if the company experiences superior competing solutions, the current product portfolio may not achieve its full impact.
-Documaster invests considerable amounts of capital and effort in R&D to counter these risks and is the de-facto disruptor in an industry of legacy incumbents.
+Documaster invests considerable amounts of capital and effort to counter these risks and is the de-facto disruptor in an industry of legacy incumbents.